-I am specialized in action theory and metaethics, but the area of my research interests – also due to my approach to the field of my specialization – covers a wider range of issues (metaphilosophy, philosophy of language, philosophy of mind, but also – selected problems in philosophy of biology, theoretical issues in cognitive psychology, AI, and management and organization science).
+I am specialized in action theory and metaethics, but the area of my research interests – also due to my approach to the field of my specialization – covers a wider range of issues (metaphilosophy, philosophy of language, philosophy of mind, but also – selected problems in philosophy of science, theoretical issues in cognitive psychology, AI, and management and organization science).
 Presently I am working mainly in the area of action theory, focusing on the problem of human effectiveness and efficiency within the frameworks of resource-boundedness, theory of intentions and BDI model.

 I graduated from Adam Mickiewicz University in 2005.
 My graduate studies were interdisciplinary (the so-called Individual Interfaculty Studies): I combined philosophy (M.A.) with classical philology (after graduation, continued with B.A. thesis in 2006).
 My Ph.D. thesis in naturalistic metaethics I defended (cum laude) in 2010.

 I authored two books: “Tadeusz Kotarbiński’s Action Theory – Reinterpretive Studies” (2017) and “After Metaethics” (2012, in Polish), over a dozen of papers on practical philosophy and metaethics, published in Polish and international journals, and edited two collections of papers: “Praxiology and the Reasons for Action” (2015) and “Intersubjectivity” (2012, in Polish).